A good manager will agree - it’s sort of relieving to hear your employee’s opinions on a matter. 1 on 1 meetings, probably the best way to campaign.

 6. Not planning 1-on-1 meetings as a regular event

-Employees whose managers meet with them on a regular basis are nearly three times as likely to be engaged as employees whose managers do not meet with them on a regular basis, according to Gallup.
+Employees whose managers meet with them on a regular basis are nearly three times as likely to bring employee engagement whose managers do not meet with them on a regular basis, according to Gallup.
 It doesn't concern how often they happen, but management's role must be to schedule one-on-one meetings on their calendar as a recurring meeting.

 When you constantly perform something, it demonstrates that you value it.
 Giving some time to free up time may sound paradoxical, but that is exactly what one-on-ones can do in real time.
 Spending a few minutes coaching your staff lets you focus on your duties without worrying about putting out flames later.